CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/02_MappingData01.md

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/Mapping_WorldPopulation.png)

+### Deliverables:
+**due Tuesday, May 30, 2017**
+For Tuesday, print out your finished map composition (in color, on 8.5 x 11 paper)

+Include your answer to the following question you answered on your own:
+* How many countries contain cities with greater than 7 million inhabitants?

 ______________________________________________________________________________________________________________

-Tutorial written by Dare Brawley, for *Mapping for the Urban Humanities*, a intensive workshop for Columbia University faculty taught in Summer 2016 by the [Center for Spatial Research](http://c4sr.columbia.edu).
+Tutorial written by Dare Brawley, for *Mapping for the Urban Humanities*, a intensive workshop for Columbia University faculty taught in Summer 2017 by the [Center for Spatial Research](http://c4sr.columbia.edu).
 More information about the course is available [here](http://c4sr.columbia.edu/courses/mapping-urban-humanities-summer-bootcamp).